Exploring the Alphabet of English Idioms: A Journey through ‘E’

 Justifications:

 This is an idiom because it refers to promises that are not fulfilled or are meaningless.
-The phrase does not literally mean that the promises are empty (i.e., lacking material substance), but metaphorically suggests they are void of value or substance.
+The idiom does not literally mean that the promises are empty (i.e., lacking material substance), but metaphorically suggests they are void of value or substance.

 Origin: